top of page

 Paris Red Peppers

 About 1,400 miles southwest of Nazareth is Paris, Texas, which was awarded a franchise in the East Texas League.
-The baseball club announced a name-the-team contest and on February 10 chose the name Red Peppers.
+The baseball club announced a name-the-team contest and, on February 10, 1946, chose the name Red Peppers.
 There were 100 suggestions sent to the club that was returning pro ball to town for the first time since 1934.

-Lee Johnson received two season passes for his suggestion, and the new club name “seemed most unusual” to a few in the local media.
+Lee Johnson received two season passes for his suggestion and was selected out of 100 entries for being unusual.
 Emblems featuring red pepper pods were quickly designed and placed on home jerseys.
 The road jerseys were gray with the city name in block letters stretched across the front.
 A block P would be worn on a dark blue cap.

 Courtesy of Ebbets Field Flannels